loreste/siprec/README.md

 - `GET /ws` – WebSocket endpoint for live transcription streaming
 - `GET /ws/analytics` – WebSocket endpoint for real-time analytics

+#### Failure Handling

+- Recording to disk is fully independent from the STT pipeline.
+If a provider crashes or is misconfigured, the server logs `STT provider exited early; transcription will be disabled`, keeps writing audio to the `.wav/.siprec` file, and tears down analytics as soon as the BYE is processed.
+- After a provider failure, no further transcription events are published for that call (analytics snapshot and call cleanup still complete), so dashboards will show a recording with missing transcripts instead of an empty file.

 ### Pause/Resume Control

 - `POST /api/pause/:callUUID` – Pause recording/transcription for specific call